What are sole trader loans?

 - A poor credit score can hinder your ability to receive finance

-Equity crowdfunding is the process where people make an investment in exchange for shares in the sole trader’s business.
-As a sole trader, the investor takes partial ownership of the company and can then profit off the company doing well in the future.
+Equity crowdfunding is the process of making an investment in exchange for shares in a sole trader’s business.
+As a sole trader, the investor takes partial ownership of the company and can then profit from the company doing well in the future.
 With equity crowdfunding:

-- Sole traders must give up partial ownership of business
+- Sole traders must give up partial ownership of the business

 - Platforms typically charge monthly fees or success fees after being matched with investors